-Welcome to Professor John Inazu’s Spring 2019 Criminal Law course.
+Welcome to Professor John Inazu’s Criminal Law course site.
 This course provides an introduction to the rules and principles of basic criminal law.
 The summaries and review questions on this site are licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 1. Learn the statutes and cases that constrain and shape the criminal law.